Luxury Hotels in Hong Kong

 - Spectacular panoramic views of Hong Kong Island skyline, the Lobby Lounge that greets you upon entering the hotel is just insane.

-- Fantastic Dining Options with stunning views of the Harbour: SPOON by Alain Ducasse, The Steakhouse and Michelin Two-Star Yan To Heen offering Cantonese cuisine.
+- Fantastic Dining Options with stunning views of the Harbour: RECH by Alain Ducasse, The Steakhouse and Michelin Two-Star Yan To Heen offering Cantonese cuisine.

 - MTR station is a 5-minute walk accross the street